johnchrishays/downstream-rooney-mturk/README.md

 # Amazon Mechanical Turk Experiment for "The Effect of the Rooney Rule on Implicit Bias in the Long Term"

+This experiment was run using participants recruited from Amazon Mechanical Turk.
+Results were published in the paper ["The Effect of the Rooney Rule on Implicit Bias in the Long Term"](https://arxiv.org/abs/2010.10992).

 To run the web application:

 1. Fork or clone this repo.